NightWhistler/nightwhistler.net/_posts/2019-01-17-gilette-commercial.md

 done with Gillette.
 The intensity of the reactions show that a lot of people feel attacked.

-Personally I think a lot of this has to do with the sunken cost fallacy.
+Personally I think a lot of this has to do with the sunk cost fallacy.

-The sunken cost fallacy
+The sunk cost fallacy
 -----------------------

-The sunken cost fallacy is often worded as "throwing good money after bad".
-It's a mechanism where the more we have invested in something, be it time, effort or money, the more we become attached to it and the less likely we are to abandon it, even if abandoning it would be the rational thing to do.
+The sunk cost fallacy is often worded as "throwing good money after bad".
+It's a mechanism where the more we have invested in something - be it time, effort or money - the more we become attached to it and the less likely we are to abandon it, **even if abandoning it would be the rational thing to do.**

 This can often lead to situations where people actively act against their own best interest simply because of past investment.